 1980s: the navy in hot action during the Cold War.

 After the collapse of the Soviet Empire in 1989-91, researchers have shown the extent of that tyranny’s state of disrepair in the 1980s.
-But its pitiful condition had been camouflaged by deception and bluster.
+But Moscow’s deception and bluster had camouflaged its pitiful condition.
 When I was in my 20s, the Soviet Union projected a credible impression of being a serious threat to Sweden, and a lot of people in leading positions here acted on that presumption.